A mustelid native to and common in Northern Europe is the European pine marten (Martes martes), also known as the pine marten or the European marten.

 Characteristics

-An average European pine marten ranges between 45 and 58 cm (17 to 22 in with a tail length of between 16 and 28 cm (6.3 and 11 cm).
+An average European pine marten ranges between 45 and 58 cm (17 to 22) with a tail length of between 16 and 28 cm (6.3 and 11 cm).
 They can vary greatly in size due to a wide geographical range.

 Diet

 The pine martens are omnivore.
-The bulk of their diet consists of small mammals and birds that are supplemented by vegetables, insects, carrots, eggs, and fungi.
+Their diet comprises small mammals and birds supplemented by vegetables, insects, carrots, eggs, and fungi.
 Throughout autumn, berries become a big part of their diet.

 Reproduction

 Between July and August, breeding takes place.
-This species experiences delayed implantation where for about seven months, the fertilized egg does not begin to mature, which means that from February to March this happens.
+This species experiences delayed implantation, where the fertilized egg does not begin to mature for about seven months, from February to March.

-They are only receptive to mating for a total of 1-4 days during this period, up to four times during that period.
+They are only receptive to mating for 1-4 days, up to four times.

 After implantation, the young person needs 30 to 35 days of gestation to develop and be born.
-In each litter, an average of three kits are born, but up to 5 kits are possible.
+An average of three kits are born in each litter, but up to 5 kits are possible.
 Due to the mother pine marten having only four teats, only four will suckle at a time.
-The kits are usually blind, deaf and powerless at birth.
+The kits are usually blind, deaf, and powerless at birth.

 During their 34th-38th days of life, they get their first glimpse of the planet.
 The kits will take their first bites of solid food between their 36 and 45th days on Earth.

 At six weeks old, they stop drinking their mother’s milk.
-They are able to move out on their own by six months of age, but some stay in their parents’ territories until spring.
+They can move out independently by six months of age, but some stay in their parents’ territories until spring.

-Many who do not leave may be pushed out during the winter when the female encounters a “false heat”.
-This is a period when hormone levels rise, and people in their territory are less tolerant of other animals.
+Many who do not leave may be pushed out during the winter when the female encounters a “false heat.”
+This is when hormone levels rise, and people in their territory are less tolerant of other animals.

-Sexual development happens about the age of 14 months.
+Sexual development happens at about the age of 14 months.

-Although they are adept at running through the forest, much of their hunting takes place on the field.
+Although they are adept at running through the forest, much of their hunting occurs on the field.
 They are solitary animals who only come together during mating season.